-You have to acquire permits to enter the Makalu Barun national park.
+You have to acquire permits to enter Makalu Barun National Park.
 For foreigners, the entry fee is NRs.
 3,000.
 Similarly, the entry fee is NRs.1,500 for SAARC nationalities, and for Nepalese, the entry ticket costs NRs.
 100.

 11. Parsa National Park

-The Siwalik Hills and Rapti River divides Parsa national park from human settlements.
+The Siwalik Hills and Rapti River divide Parsa National Park from human settlements.
 This national park is situated at an altitude ranging from 435 m to 950 m in the Siwalik hills.

 Parsa National Park can be easily reached either via road or flight.
 For a road trip, headstart from Kathmandu by taking a public or private vehicle to Hetauda, and then to Birgunj.
 It takes around 6-7 hours to get there.

-Parsa national park is not only a wildlife conservation area but also holds significant religious importance.
-There are several temples and shrines that pay homage to Lord Shiva and Goddess Parvati.
+Parsa National Park is not only a wildlife conservation area but also holds significant religious importance.
+Several temples and shrines pay homage to Lord Shiva and Goddess Parvati.

-If you think, observing wildlife is the only thing you can do at Parsa national park, then that is not true.
-You can enjoy bird-watching, vegetation exploring, Jungle safari, canoe ride, elephant riding, camping, hiking, and more.
+If you think, observing wildlife is the only thing you can do at Parsa National Park, then that is not true.
+You can enjoy bird-watching, vegetation exploring, Jungle safari, canoe riding, elephant riding, camping, hiking, and more.

-The best time to visit Parsa national park is in Spring and Autumn seasons.
-In winter (mid-November to February), the weather is not clear, the fog interferes with bird-watching and wildlife exploring as it becomes difficult to see.
+The best time to visit Parsa National Park is in the Spring and Autumn seasons.
+In winter (mid-November to February), the weather is not clear, and the fog interferes with bird-watching and wildlife exploring as it becomes difficult to see.

 12. Rara National Park